ASUS-AICS/LibMultiLabel/docs/cli/linear.rst

 Step 2.
 Training and Prediction via an Example
 ----------------------------------------------

-Next, we move back to the root directory and run the main script
+Next, move back to the root directory and run the main script

 .. code-block:: bash